PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 * For Players to action their own updates.
 * To have an administrator individually update each Player record.

-Bulk Jobs are a very useful tool for your game management operations and in this tutorial we'll learn about the two ways you can work with Bulk Jobs:
+Bulk Jobs are a very useful tool for your game management operations.
+In this tutorial we'll learn about the two ways you can work with Bulk Jobs:
 * Through requests.
 * Through Cloud Code.